 You have three options: Hiding reports, ignoring reports, or blocking reports.
 I'll explain each one.
 They all look alike, but each has its superpowers.

-First up, hiding reports!
-Let's say you have a report like the highlighted line in the image below.
-When you've fixed the issue on your site, you can easily hide the report from your view.
-It's like checking an item from your to-do list 😊.
-Click the small arrow next to the Inspect-button and choose the option "Hide".
+First up: hiding reports!
+Let's say you have a report like the one highlighted in the image below.
+When you've fixed the issue on your site, you can easily hide the report from view.
+It's like checking off an item on your to-do list 😊.
+Click the small arrow next to the Inspect button and choose the Hide option.
 All corresponding reports will be immediately hidden from your view.
-You can always show your hidden reports flipping the "Show hidden" switch.
-When viewing your hidden reports, you can also "Unhide" reports.
+You can always show your hidden reports by flipping the Show hidden switch.
+When viewing your hidden reports, you can also Unhide reports.

-Okay, lets say you're receiving reports for something you cannot fix at this moment in time or the content is not really interesting.
-You can set up an ignore rule so new received reports are automatically marked as hidden.
-Ignored reports are processed by our systems and algorithms, but are marked as hidden so they don't appear in your default view.
-You won't receive notifications about ignored reports.
-You can view these reports when flipping the "Show hidden" switch.
+Okay, let's say you're receiving reports for something you can't fix at this moment, or the content is not interesting.
+You can set up an ignore rule so that newly-received reports are automatically marked as hidden.
+Our systems and algorithms process ignored reports but mark them as hidden, so they don't appear in your default view.
+You will also not receive notifications about ignored reports.
+You can view these reports by flipping the Show hidden switch.

 Fair Use Policy

-We automatically block reports that are unactionable like well-known browser extensions so they don't clutter your view or burn through your monthly quota.
+We automatically block reports that are unactionable – like well-known browser extensions – so they don't clutter your view or burn through your monthly quota.

 Editing Ignore and Block Rules

-To edit your rules, go to your URIports account and go to your settings by clicking the cog-wheel in the top right.
-You'll find your rules in the section "Ignore and block rules".
+To edit your rules, go to your URIports account and then to your settings by clicking the cog-wheel in the top right.
+You'll find your rules in the Ignore and block rules section.

 That's it!
-Hopefully these tips will unclutter your view so you only see the most relevant and actionable reports in your account.
+Hopefully, these tips will unclutter your view, so you only see the most relevant and actionable reports in your account.